arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 ### Future (Normal) Releases

-Performing future releases of your application is extrememly easy.
+Performing future releases of the application is extrememly easy.
 Just run the following command:

 ```sh
 $ heroku container:push web
 ```

-This rebuilds the docker image for your application and pushes it to Heroku's container repository.
-It then restarts the dynos so they are running with your new code.
+This rebuilds the docker image for the application and pushes it to Heroku's container repository.
+It then restarts the dynos so they are running with the new code for the application.

 ## Future Work